Role of the Board

 - Transaction teams are required to review, screen and develop structures to mitigate potential financial and reputational risks that may be associated with proposed investments

-- The Chief Risk Officer/Credit team independently review and challenge this risk assessment and ensure that the proposed investment is consistent with the RAS, Investment Policies and risk limits and guidelines
+- The credit team, led by the Chief Risk Officer, independently reviews and challenges this risk assessment and considers whether the proposed investment is consistent with the Risk Appetite Statement, Investment Policies and risk limits and guidelines

-- Investment Committees then make a case-by-case assessment of the merits of proposed investments, their assessed risk and their returns.
+- Investment Committees then make a case-by-case assessment of the merits of proposed investments, their assessed risk and anticipated returns.

 Risk Appetite Statement